nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

     'preview_max_x' => null,
     'preview_max_y' => null,

-By default, both config options are set to null.
+By default, both options are set to null.
 'Null' is equal to no limit.
-Numeric values represent the size in pixel.
+Numeric values represent the size in pixels.
 The following code limits previews to a maximum size of 100×100px:

 .. code-block:: php